Explore how your team can use Hiver.

 departmental protocols

-Based on customer service levels, customer satisfaction, and customer feedback
+Based on customer service levels, customer satisfaction and sentiment.

 User Training and Onboarding